 - Income Verification: FRFIs are advised to undertake "rigorous efforts" to confirm a borrower's income, especially for self-employed borrowers or in respect of foreign-source income.
 Additionally, FRFIs should be diligent when assessing temporarily high incomes (e.g., due to irregular commissions or bonuses) and when underwriting loans where repayment is dependent on the property itself (e.g., in the case of a rental property).

 - Purpose of the Loan: FRFIs should ascertain and document the purpose of a prospective mortgage loan.
 This process should include determining (i) the intended use of the loan (purchase or refinancing), (ii) the type of purchase for which the loan is sought (owner-occupied residence, secondary property, etc.), and (iii) the type of refinancing (debt consolidation, renegotiation of existing loan agreement, etc.)

 - Misrepresentations: OSFI also advises that FRFIs should have sufficient mechanisms in place to detect, prevent and report instances of misrepresentation encountered during the underwriting process.

 Additionally, OSFI notes that a debt serviceability analysis, in line with the FRFI's residential mortgage underwriting policy (RMUP), should be part of the borrower's assessment.
-For insured mortgages, FRFIs should meet the debt serviceability requirements imposed by mortgage insurers, while for uninsured mortgages FRFIs should require that the minimum qualifying rate be at least the contractual mortgage rate.
+For insured mortgages, FRFIs should meet the debt serviceability requirements imposed by mortgage insurers, while for uninsured mortgages FRFIs should require that the minimum qualifying rate be at least the contractual mortgage rate plus 2%.